Arnaudija Mosque: History

 One of the Serbs leaders from Banja Luka, Radoslav Brđanin was convicted for his part in organizing the ethnic cleansing of the non-Serbs and destruction of the properties of Muslims, including mosques.
 Radoslav Brđanin was sentenced to a single sentence of 32 years of imprisonment.

-The reconstruction of Arnaudija mosque started in April 2017 and is expected to finish in 2022.
+The reconstruction of Arnaudija Mosque started in April 2017 and was officially reopened in May 2024.